pvbvcv/D-PETA/README.md

 ### usage of data

-**You should use source data to train the source model by human_src.py and use target data to complete adaptation.**
+**You should use source data to train the source model by human_src.py and use target data to complete adaptation by human_tgt.py.**